morloc-project/morloc/doc/terminology.md

 Morloc.
 No types even need to be specified for them.
 However, this allows language-inflexibility, where two nodes become coupled such that they have to be in the same language.
-This goes against the Morloc philosophy of double oblivion, where neither programer or composer needs to know about the other.
+This goes against the Morloc philosophy of double blindness, where neither programer or composer needs to know about the other.

 *trans* calls are easy to control.
 The results always pass through the common type.
 In a *trans* connection, `foo` would have to make a system call to the